antoniojbt/project_quickstart/README.rst

    # You'll need to change the executable to pythonw on a Mac
    open configuration*/pq_example.pdf configuration*/report_pipeline_pq_example.html # in a Mac

-If you have CGATPipelines_ installed you can try the following.
-Note that currently I'm running this off a `CGATPipelines fork`_ though.
-The plan is to drop the fork in future though.
+If you have cgat-core_ installed you can try the following:

 .. code-block:: bash